Updated on Apr 08, 2021

 The Shure SM7B has a similar frequency response.

 The Shure SM58 makes for the perfect live performance microphone & is the best wireless microphone on the market (extra components required).
 The noise-blocking capabilities allow you to perform on stage without any feedback or other unwanted sound.
 The internal shock mount mentioned earlier allows you to move around on stage, mic in hand, without the risk of added "handling" noises coming through.
 These features allow for a seamless experience when performing live.

 The Shure SM58 is definitely most commonly known for being a great performance mic.
 But is that the limitation?

-Especially considering you won’t need phantom power, which means you won’t need to invest in a preamp, this microphone can make for a great alternative when starting.
+Especially considering you won’t need phantom power.
+This means you won’t need to invest in the best microphone preamp, though it is recommended to when you can.
 And if you’re not able to find a soundproofed room for audio recording, it’s definitely the smart choice.